-The complete course Applied Multivariate Data Analysis which runs during an entire calendar year is a joint enterprise of the Institute of Psychology (responsible for the Spring semester) and the Institute of Education and Child Studies (responsible for the Fall semester).
+The complete course Applied Multivariate Data Analysis which runs during an entire calendar year is a joint undertaking of the Institute of Psychology (responsible for the Spring semester) and the Institute of Education and Child Studies (responsible for the Fall semester).
 Participants can start either in the spring or the fall.
-The course is part of the Research Master program (in Educational Sciences).
+The course is part of all Research Master programmes in Psychology and Education and Child Studies.

 Each part has meetings once a week during a whole semester (see the Course Schedules for precise details).
 Both parts consist of a series of topics each of which include “when and why to use a special statistical technique”, “how to use a special technique” and “how to interpret the results”.

-Topics of AMDA – Fall semester include (1) principal component analysis and confirmatory factor analysis (with a short extension to structural equation modeling), (2) logistic regression, (3) nonparametric regression and nonparametric principal components analysis (using optimal scaling), (4) item response theory and (5) meta-analysis.
+Topics of AMDA – Fall semester: (1) principal component analysis, confirmatory factor analysis and structural equation modeling, (2) logistic regression, (3) nonparametric regression and nonparametric principal component analysis (using optimal scaling), (4) item response theory and (5) meta-analysis.

 The treatment of each topic in the course will have a similar structure, in particular:

-- Discussion of the output of computer programs (mostly SPSS, sometimes specialised software) designed to carry out the analyses.
+3. Discussion of the output of computer programs designed to carry out the

 After completion of this course, the student